puppetlabs/puppetlabs-firewall/README.markdown

 * `hop_limit`: Hop limiting value for matched packets.
 Values must match '/^\d+$/'.
 Requires the `hop_limiting` feature.

 * `icmp`: When matching ICMP packets, this indicates the type of ICMP packet to match.
 A value of 'any' is not supported.
 To match any type of ICMP packet, the parameter should be omitted or undefined.
-Passing in an array of values is not supported.
-You can either create separate rules for each ICMP type, or alternatively look at the firewall_multi module (https://forge.puppetlabs.com/alexharvey/firewall_multi).
 Requires the `icmp_match` feature.
+This parameter is supported by firewall_multi (see below).

 * `iniface`: Input interface to filter on.
 Values must match '/^!?\s?[a-zA-Z0-9\-\._\+\:]+$/'.
 Requires the `interface_match` feature.
 Supports interface alias (eth0:0) and negation.